Nicole-1111/QuicPrep/README.md

 # QuicPrep
-A website that will help students get help on their studies
+A website that will help students get help on their studiess